reberhardt7/sofa/README.md

 Default attributes
 ------------------

-In the above example, you may notice that the API returned `active`, `created_at`, `deleted_at`, and `updated_at` attributes, even though we never declared these in our model or our API configuration.
-These are Sofa *default attributes*, included with every resource.
+In the above example, you may notice that the API returned `created_at` and `updated_at` attributes, even though we never declared these in our model or our API configuration.
+These are Sofa *default attributes*, included automatically with every resource.

-The `created_at` and `updated_at` attributes are self-explanatory and are maintained by Sofa.
-You may access them from inside your model (e.g.
+The `created_at` and `updated_at` attributes give the time (in UTC) that the resource was created or last updated.
+They are maintained by Sofa, but you may access them from inside your model (e.g. `self.updated_at`), as they are inherited from `APIResource`.
-`self.updated_at`), as they are inherited from `APIResource`.
-The `active` and `delete` attributes track if/when a resource has been deleted.
-Sofa never actually deletes things.
-If it gets an authorized DELETE request, it will mark the `active` attribute on the resource `False`, and for all intents and purposes, the resource will act deleted.
-However, it will still be in your database in the event you need to restore it.

 Validators
 ----------